Why You Should be Safeguarding Your Home Against the Valley’s Often Harsh Weather

 Playing With Fire

-In the same vein, you should always pay attention to your grill and never leave it unattended.
+In the same vein, you should pay attention to your grill and never leave it unattended.
 Grills, and the flames they use, are not as predictable as your everyday stove flattop and require constant attention to keep in control.
 High wind, grease flare ups, and wandering embers can cause big trouble if you don’t pay attention.
 You can reduce the risk by keeping your grill clean as well, grease can build up and catch fire very quickly.

 It’s A Gas

 Propane grills are popular among many grillers and can be easier to operate sometimes.
-That said, always make sure the connections to the tank and grill are always tight and are not leaking, leaking gas is a big problem.
+That said, make sure the connections to the tank and grill are tight and are not leaking, leaking gas is a big problem.

-Always pay attention to the gas when working with a propane grill.
+Pay attention to the gas when working with a propane grill.
 If you smell gas, turn off the burner and tank immediately.
 If the leak stops when turned off, give the lines a check then call in a professional to get it serviced before using it again.
 If the leak persists, step away slowly and contact the fire department.
 Do not touch the grill again.

 Whatever you use and whatever you’re cooking grilling is guaranteed good time for you and your family.
 With a little preparation it is extremely safe as well, but whatever happens you can rest assured that the team at Shepard Walton King will have you covered.
 If you want to learn more about what we can offer you and your family, drop us a note or give us a call at 800.446.2471.